What is this medicine?

 What should I watch for while taking this medicine?

-Finasteride can interfere with PSA laboratory tests for prostate cancer.
-If you are scheduled to have a lab test for prostate cancer, tell your prescriber or health care professional that you are taking finasteride.
+If you are going to have surgery, tell your prescriber or health care professional that you are taking indapamide.

 What side effects may I notice from this medicine?